Gatling gun: Africa and Asia

 The Gatling gun was used most successfully to expand European colonial empires by defeating indigenous warriors mounting massed attacks, including the Zulu, the Bedouin, and the Mahdists.
-The British Army first deployed the Gatling gun in 1873-74 during the Anglo-Ashanti wars, and extensively during the last actions of the 1879 Anglo-Zulu war.
+The British Army first deployed the Gatling gun in 1873–74 during the Anglo-Ashanti wars, and extensively during the last actions of the 1879 Anglo-Zulu war.
 The Royal Navy used Gatling guns during the 1882 Anglo-Egyptian War.

+The British models, introduced in 1874 for the army and navy were fed with .45 inch (11.5 mm) cartridges, while the Royal Navy later adopted a .65 caliber for ship-mounted guns and coastal fortifications.
+The .45 bottlenecked coiled brass cartridges had a tendency of getting torn off, jamming the mechanism, specially in dusty or sandy environments.
+Afterwards the British began using drawn brass cartridges, solving the reliability issues.

+The Gatling gun inspired Sir Henry Newbolt to write a poem in 1892 about the Battle of Abu Klea (1885), though the British troops used the similar Gardner gun instead: